White paper

 Repeatability of Elop Insight

-For testing repeatability of Elop Insight, the concrete specimens were scanned along the same scan line for ten times.
-The setting for transmitter pulse/voltage, receiver analog gain, and applied pressure were kept the same for all the measurements.
+For testing repeatability of Elop Insight, the concrete specimens were scanned along the same scan line ten times.
+The setting for transmitter pulse voltage, receiver analog gain, and applied pressure were kept the same for all measurements.
 The scanner was also rolled at a constant speed.
-While analyzing the image, the threshold for the 2D/3D image was also kept the same and D-scan slices at central plane were chosen for comparison for all ten measurements.
-Some of the representative images for a concrete specimen are shown in the figures below.

-From all the measurements in each of the concrete specimen, the position of the feature/reflector is calculated.
-For each concrete specimen, the deviation in position from the average value is also calculated which shows that the deviation in position from average is within ± 5 mm for all the concrete specimen.
-Using these values, standard deviation was calculated for position
+From all the measurements in each of the concrete specimen, the position of the feature and reflector is calculated.
+The deviation in position from average is within plus or minus 5 mm for all concrete specimens and the standard deviation was found to be within 2.5 mm for all features and concrete specimens.

 Summary

-The pressure wave velocities measured from Elop Insight are within 5-10 % range to that of different equipment/techniques.
-Elop Insight was able to detect and locate the features and defects (e.g. air tube, delamination, voids in tendon duct, rebars) inside the concrete structure.
+The pressure wave velocities measured from Elop Insight are within 5-10% range to that of different equipment and techniques.
+Elop Insight was able to detect and locate the features and defects such as air tube, delamination, voids in tendon duct and rebars inside the concrete structure.
 The images obtained from Elop Insight are similar to that of Ultrasound tomography.
 However, Elop Insight, being a rolling device, is much more efficient while scanning a large area.

 Moreover, Elop Insight is able to produce real-time 3D images whereas for the Ultrasound tomography, data need to be postprocessed in PC to generate the 3D images.

-Elop Insight was stronger in air/delamination detection compared to GPR.
+Elop Insight was stronger in air and delamination detection compared to GPR.
 The GPR scanner was stronger in rebar detection compared to Elop Insight.
-The GPR was also able to detect big air tubes and delamination, which was a couple of centimeters thick but was not able to detect a sub-cm delamination.
+The GPR was also able to detect big air tubes and delamination, but was not able to detect a sub-cm delamination.

 Putting the Elop scanner into perspective